pataruco/singularity-tag-test/applications/api/readme.md

 - `Application.Core` - Contains services for business logic associated with interacting with external services/infrastructure
 - `Application.Domain` - Contains domain objects/entities
 - `Application.Infrastructure`- Contains classes for external infrastructure/database (e.g. `DbContext`)

+## AppSettings

+In order for the API to connect to the Dataverse CRM, you will need to populate the `DynamicsClient` options section of the `Applications.Api/appsettings.json` file with valid values.
+We intend for these values to be stored in key vault at a later date for ease of use.

 ## Deploying the API locally